dhis2/developer-portal/blog/2026-05-27-my-first-app/index.md

 ![MetadatasGraph1](MetadataGraphapp1.png)

-I played around with it a little and then asked to add a few new features, for example different shapes for different objects and sliders to be able to choose the depth of relationships that show as edges and the size of nodes to make the graph more readable.
+I played around with it a little and then asked to add a few new features, for example; different shapes for different objects and sliders to be able to choose the depth of relationships that show as edges and another slider for the size of nodes to make the graph more readable.
 It was very fast to edit the code to make those changes and then redeployed the package.

 ![MetadatasGraph2](MetadataGraphapp2.png)

 ### **Conclusion**

-The app still needs some work to make it properly useful for system admins, but I am quite amazed that I am now even thinking about that given that I started this experiment with the goal of just seeing if I could use these new tools to make an app that would just open.
+The app still needs some work to make it properly useful for system admins, but given that I started this experiment with the goal of just seeing if I could use these new tools to make an app that would just open, I am quite amazed that I am now even thinking about this being a proper app.